 The perennial department at Van Wilgen’s lives at an interesting crossroads.
 We watch as the nursery yard fills up with evergreen interest, and the Greenhouse loads up on pansies, and we poke and prod our plants, waiting for the day that they too might be in bloom.
 Then the evergreen gives way to the spring bloomers, and the greenhouse starts whispering about veggies and herbs, and perennials….
-While, we proudly display four or five perennial plants that bloom early (here’s to you, hellebores and columbine) and continue to wait.
+While, we proudly display four or five perennial plants that bloom early (here’s to you, hellebores, and columbine) and continue to wait.
 Until now.

-Perennial season is finally in full swing, and our humble department is about to go off like the fourth of July.
-From catmint and salvia in full bloom, to coneflowers, yarrow and coreopsis just about to break open, all our favorite plants are finally arriving on the scene.
+The perennial season is finally in full swing, and our humble department is about to go off like the fourth of July.
+From catmint and salvia in full bloom to coneflowers, yarrow and coreopsis just about to break open, all our favorite plants are finally arriving on the scene.
 Red Hot Poker?
 Budded.
 Delphinium and Heliopsis?
 Buds and blooms!
 Bellflower and Iris and Bee Balm, oh my!
 It’s June- the best time of year to be a perennial gardener.
 Come enjoy it with us.

 Here are a few of Trevor’s favorite’s that look fantastic right now!

 Echinacea Lemon Yellow– Sunny, lemon yellow blooms sure to brighten a summer border!
-A must-have for a cutting garden, this drought tolerant perennial was bred for cold hardiness and compact form with prolific flowering over an exceptionally long season.
+A must-have for a cutting garden, this drought-tolerant perennial was bred for cold hardiness and compact form with prolific flowering over an exceptionally long season.

 Gaillardia Spin Top Yellow Touch-Each plant is bathed in big, flat, solid, medium red daisies with just a touch of yellow at the tips of each petal that blooms from late May through early July.

 Geranium – Johnsons’s Blue-Large, blue-violet flowers appear continuously from spring to fall above finely cut, divided leaves.
-Use in borders, rock gardens and containers.
+Use in borders, rock gardens, and containers.

-Perovskia- Crazy Blue-A compact and colorful, easy care perennial for use as an accent, border or mass planting.
+Perovskia- Crazy Blue-A compact and colorful, easy-care perennial for use as an accent, border, or mass planting.
 Violet-blue flower spikes arise from the lacy, gray-green aromatic foliage, adding an airy feel to the landscape.
 Hardy and heat tolerant, and sturdy, interlacing branches do not fall open in wind and rain.
-Deer and rabbit resistant.
+Deer and rabbit-resistant.

 Delphinium – Blue Butterfly -This little beauty stands at a height of 14″ and forms compact mounds of well-branched foliage.
-It puts on a spectacular show from early summer to fall, with 1.5″, deep blue flowers which cover the lacy leaves.
+It puts on a spectacular show from early summer to fall, with 1.5″, deep blue flowers that cover the lacy leaves.
 Though it is short-lived, it is worth using as edging, a bedding plant, or in containers combined with brightly colored annuals.